MCS Jellyfish Survey

 Seek medical attention in the case of a severe sting

 Jellyfish and leatherbacks

->

-> Little is known about jellyfish in UK waters, but we do know that they are the staple diet of the threatened leatherback turtle.
+Little is known about jellyfish in UK waters, but we do know that they are the staple diet of the threatened leatherback turtle.
 These spectacular reptiles are seasonal visitors to UK seas, migrating from their tropical nesting beaches, and analyses of stomach contents of dead leatherbacks stranded on UK shores have revealed that they feed on several species of British jellyfish.
-By comparing the distribution of jellyfish with environmental factors such as sea temperature, plankton production and current flow, we hope to understand what influences the seasonal distribution of jellyfish and leatherbacks in UK waters.
+By comparing the distribution of jellyfish with environmental factors such as sea temperature, plankton production and current flow, we hope to understand what influences the seasonal distribution of jellyfish in UK waters.

->

-> Sign up to receive the
+Sign up to receive the